Bats as Garden Allies: Installing Bat Houses for Natural Mosquito Control

 Bat populations across North America face serious threats:

-White-nose syndrome: A fungal disease has killed millions of bats in eastern North America and is spreading westward.
+White-nose syndrome: According to Bat Conservation International, this fungal disease has killed millions of bats in eastern North America and is spreading westward.
 California bats are at risk.

 Habitat loss: As we remove dead trees, renovate old buildings, and develop land, bat roosting sites disappear.